Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Sun Devils have yet to cover the spread this season when favored by 20.5 points or more.

-- Arizona State is 3-2 against the spread and 6-0 overall in games when it records more than 30.8 points.
+- Arizona State is 3-2 against the spread and 6-0 overall this season when the team scores more than 30.8 points.

-- Arizona State is 4-4 against the spread and 6-3 overall when the team totals more than 377.7 yards.
+- In games that Arizona State amasses over 377.7 yards, the team is 4-4 against the spread and 6-3 overall.

-- This year, the Sun Devils have turned the ball over 21 times, 15 more than the Wildcats' takeaways (6).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.